-- Girls’ Tights: if wearing skirts, girls should wear black tights or black socks.
+- Tights: if wearing skirts, black tights should be worn.

-- Socks: (Boys and Girls) worn under trousers, socks should be black or dark coloured.
+- Socks: worn under trousers, socks should be black or dark coloured.

-- Trousers (Girls and Boys) must be: black; plain tailored – with a defined waistband and zip; hang from the waist line; not be hipsters; not drag or touch the ground; not be denim, cargo material or Lycra; not be of tight or figure hugging material; not have logos on them; Girls should not have a belt or buckle either sewn to the trouser or loose; Boys may use a black or brown belt, which must not have large buckles, and not have any branding or logos.
+- Trousers must be: black; plain tailored – with a defined waistband and zip; hang from the waist line; not be hipsters; not drag or touch the ground; not be denim, cargo material or Lycra; not be of tight or figure hugging material; not have logos on them; They should not have a belt or buckle sewn to the trouser; students may use a black or brown belt, which must not have large buckles, and not have any branding or logos.

-- Shirts (Girls and Boys) must not be fitted; must always be worn properly buttoned and tucked in.
+- Shirts must not be fitted; must always be worn properly buttoned and tucked in.

-- Ties (Girls and Boys) must be properly knotted and worn correctly.
+- Ties must be properly knotted and worn correctly.

 - Jumper: optional grey V-neck jumper may be worn underneath the school blazer